-The object square we created is called a Python function object.
+The object pointed at by square we created is called a Python function object.
 The name of a function is a variable just like any other.
 It can be assigned to another value.
 Remember, variables have no type.
 Only objects harbor type.
 Bear witness to this.

 '''

 def square(x): return xx

 ...

 type(square)

-<class "function'>
+<class [function'>

 >>>

 '''